Koredotcom/docs/docs/xo/analytics/conversations-dashboard.md

 !!! note

-   **Note:** Unblu and IVR channels don’t need any Agent Transfer node to transfer the conversation to Agents.
+    Unblu and IVR channels don’t need any Agent Transfer node to transfer the conversation to Agents.

 ## Metrics Table

 Refer to the table below for the list of widgets present across each category on the Conversations Dashboard.

+!!! note

-**Note:** For a trend line chart, if the period is 24 hours, the X-axis shows hourly intervals.
+    For a trend line chart, if the period is 24 hours, the X-axis shows hourly intervals.
 Otherwise, the axis shows daily intervals.
 The Y-axis shows the total number of sessions.

 <table>